Many of us have learned a little bit about strokes at some point in our lives.

 In this article we’re going to talk about what a stroke is, symptoms to watch out for, and how you can minimize your risk.

-A stroke occurs when a blood vessel in your brain bursts and bleeds, or is blocked.
+A stroke occurs either when a blood vessel in your brain bursts and bleeds, or when one becomes blocked.

 This results in a reduced oxygen supply to the tissues surrounding your blood vessels.

-When starved of oxygen, the cells and tissues of your brain can become damaged and start to die within minutes.
+When your brain is starved of oxygen, the cells and tissues become damaged and start to die within minutes.

-This rapid response to oxygen loss is why it’s so important to recognize the signs of a stroke and get medical attention immediately if you recognize symptoms.
+This rapid response to oxygen loss is why it’s so important to recognize the signs of a stroke and get medical attention immediately if you notice symptoms in yourself or others.

-Without prompt medical treatment a stroke can lead to lifelong changes in physical and cognitive function, or even death.
+Without prompt medical treatment, a stroke can lead to lifelong changes in physical and cognitive function, a variety of neurological conditions, or even death.

 The sooner someone having a stroke gets medical care, the more likely they are to fully recover.